Balakumaran1109/Quiz_App_Frontend/README.md

 ##  Backend Repository

-The link to the Quiz App backend repository can be found here [Frontend Repo](https://github.com/Balakumaran1109/Quiz_App_Backend).
+The link to the Quiz App backend repository can be found here [Backend Repo](https://github.com/Balakumaran1109/Quiz_App_Backend).